Anu-techy/Financial-Analysis-in-Power-BI/README.md

 ----------------------------------------------------------------------

+**Mockup of the Dashboard**

+In the finance view, we proovide a detailed P & L statement along with essential visualizations and charts.

+These visuals highlight key metrics like revenue, expenses, profit trends.

+Instaed of using columns, we are creating and using measures

+Creating measures allows dynamic calculations, optimize performance and reduced file size.

-Creating **Mockup of the Dashboard** we needed help us in
+Creating Mockup of the Dashboard helps us in

           •	Visual communication of what we need

           •	Early feedback

           •	Enchanced user experience

 **Note** mockup.ai is one of the tool